OData/odata.net/docs/Enable_JSON_object_array_literals_parsing.md

 In tokenization process, add two new token classes to hold the JSON object and JSON array literal.

-1) <strong>CollectionToken</strong>
+1) <strong>CollectionLiteralToken</strong>

    It's a collection of QueryToken, use it to hold the JSON array literal.
-Each item (separate using comma) is parsed as QueryToken and saved as an item into the CollectionToken.
+Each item (separate using comma) is parsed as QueryToken and saved as an item into the CollectionLiteralToken.

-2) <strong>MapToken</strong>
+2) <strong>ResourceLiteralToken</strong>

    It's a collection of Key/Value pairs, use it to hold the JSON objet literal.
-   Each key/value pair (separte using comma) is parsed as QueryToken pairs and saved as a property into MapToken.
+   Each key/value pair (separte using comma) is parsed as QueryToken pairs and saved as a property into ResourceLiteralToken.

    The key and the value are QueryToken.
 But, for simplicity, we can use string as the key since it's the property name.